 The Man from U.N.C.L.E is splattered with ’60s pastiche that will go over its target demographic’s heads, but it’s still an amusing bit of history lesson.
-The summer flick is slick with retro-cool through detailed production design, jazzy soundtrack and amusing villains.
+The summer flick is slick with retro-cool through detailed production design, a jazzy soundtrack, and amusing villains.

 The plot is straightforward and doesn’t take itself too seriously with cheeky humor.
 There’s a play by play exposition but the movie manages to make it entertaining.
 Apart from the double entendre, the bromance is subtly filled with subtext.
 In one scene Napoleon claims to pick the top lock, forcing Illya to bend down to take the bottom.